aleios-cloud/sls-dev-tools/README.md

   - If you get an `AccessDenied` error in which case you must add the `GetMetricData` permission from CloudWatch in the IAM console on AWS.
   - If you're not seeing any data in the graphs, try changing your start date to make sure you have had invocations since then.
 - Switch focus between lambda functions and event buses by pressing tab.
-- Choose an event bus with the arrows keys, and press i to open an event injection window for that bus.
-  - You can write an event and inject it from here.
 - The line graph shows the number of invocations and errors that occurred within the time interval.
-- The bar chart shows the response time of 5 most recent invocations
+- The bar chart shows the response time of 5 most recent invocations.

 ```
 Options: